alofgran/boardgame_value/README.md

-<<<<<<< HEAD
 # Boardgame Values

-This repo pulls data from BoardGameGeek.com and MiniatureMarket with the goal of developing some sort of valuation around board games.

-The valuation will then be able to determine if, for the user, whether the game will be worth buying at the current price.

-The details and method of the valuation have yet to be determined.
 =======
-# Boardgame Values

 ## __Purpose & Data__
 This repo serves as a demonstration of my work with a unique, little-analyzed dataset.
 Data has been secured from the BoardGameGeek.com (BGG) API via the [boardgamegeek](https://pypi.org/project/boardgamegeek/) package.

+This repo pulls data from BoardGameGeek.com and MiniatureMarket with the goal of developing some sort of valuation around board games.
 The features of the dataset are quite skewed, have a high kurtosis, and are heteroskedastic.
 I employed my understanding of statistical methods and research of machine learning algorithms to develop an in depth analysis of the data, and developing a machine learning pipeline that can handle the identified hurdles.
 The `predict_bgg_rating` notebook goes much deeper into this analysis of the BGG dataset.

 ## __Business Cases__
 __Game Rating Prediction__ - Because this analysis involves so many potential criteria, its value is easily relatable to many game designers.
 This model allows users to create a theoretical boardgame based on hundreds of criteria (e.g. which categories and mechanics it employs, suggested age ranges, specific designers/artists, etc.) and then determine what rating such a game may have with (currently) very high accuracy.
 A game with a high rating will appear higher on BGG's lists, developing organic marketing efforts (this notebook shows a clear correlation between individuals owning/reviewing/rating a game and individuals wanting/wishing for the game).
 While approaching game design from this point of view isn't as artistic as one may like, I suggest it could be a viable business strategy due to the strong correlation between